 Exam ple:

-(0) The teacher said we didn't need to spend too long rev vising Unit 6.
+(0) The teacher said we didn't need to spend too long revising Unit 6.

+WORTH

-The teacher told us it wasn't worth s pending too long revising Unit 6.
+The teacher told us it wasn't worth spending too long revising Unit 6

 0 IT WASN'T WORTH SPENDING

 (25) Erica is the best player on our netball team.

 THAN

-Erica is else on our netball team.
+Erica is a better than anyone else on our netball team.

 (26) Mark's parents allowed him to go abroad on his own.
 LET

-Mark's parents himself.
+Mark's parents let him go abroad by himself.

 (27) Paul has a real talent for singing.

 GOOD

-Paul singing.
+Paul is (very) good at singing.

 (28) It's possible that I was wrong about Mark.

 MAY

-l about Mark.
+I may have been wrong about Mark.

 (29) Simone now regrets not starting her revision earlier.

 WISHES

-Simone her revision earlier.
+Simone (now) wishes she had started her revision earlier.

 (30) I haven't had time to reply to your letter yet.

 ROUND

-I haven't to your letter yet.
+I haven't got around to replying to your letter yet.